Incentivizing Collaboration for Detection of Credential Database Breaches: Inter-Organization Model

 To counter this threat, a site \site can ask another site \siteAlt to monitor for the entry of \site's honeywords in login attempts at \siteAlt.
 The mechanics of how this monitoring is done without exposing \site's sweetwords to \siteAlt, and without exposing to \site any other passwords used in login attempts at \siteAlt, are described in prior works~\cite{Wang:2021:Amnesia, Wang:2024:Bernoulli} and are not our concern here.
 Rather, we abstract this process as follows: \site poses a \textit{monitoring request} to \siteAlt, which names an account for which logins should be monitored.
 If \siteAlt accepts this monitoring request, then any incorrect login attempt to the account named in the request will generate a \textit{monitoring response} to the site \site that created it.
 If the password used in that login attempt at \siteAlt is a honeyword for the same user's account at \site, then \site learns the honeyword used and can treat it as if it were attempted locally, for the sake of breach detection.

-Each site \site has a \textit{monitoring capacity} $\capacity{\site} \in \nats$, which is the number of \textit{monitoring slots} in which it can host monitoring requests.
-Each site is rational in the sense that desires to trade its slots for those at other sites that most effectively help detect its own database breach.
-To do so, each site can occasionally reallocate its slots to other sites; we refer to such a reallocation as a \textit{bid}.
-That is, to make a bid, site \site assigns to each other site $\siteAlt \in \peerSet[\site]$ a number of slots $\allocTo{\site}{\siteAlt} \in \nats$ such that $\sum_{\siteAlt \in \siteSet \setminus \{\site\}} \allocTo{\site}{\siteAlt} \le \capacity{\site}$, and solicits \allocTo{\site}{\siteAlt} monitoring requests from each \siteAlt.
+Each site \site has a \textit{monitoring capacity} $\capacity{\site} \in \nats$, which is the number of \textit{monitoring slots} that each host one monitoring request.
+Each site is rational in the sense that desires to trade its slots for those at other sites that most effectively help it detect its own database breach.
+To do so, each site occasionally issues a \textit{bid}.